 David remarked about how some of the cynical people who worked on the Bonanza set were sometimes overcome with emotion or struck silent during the touching scenes between Michael Landon and Lorne Greene in the show.
 He said, choking up, “Michael found his father.”

-I found that insight amazing and that made my feeling of shame disappear.
+I found that insight amazing.
+My feeling of shame disappear.
 Sixty years of shame disappeared within minutes!

 This was an “instant download” from the Holy Spirit at just the right moment that brought an awareness to me that I didn’t need to keep journaling about this particular issue.
 God had given me His thoughts on the matter through that short video clip on YouTube, and instead of feeling ashamed, I was set free!